 - Policy actions creating the highest improvement in the logistics performance vary for different income levels.

 - Reducing the variability of customs clearance time is an important element for improving the efficiency of border crossing procedures.

 - Capacity management plays a vital role in infrastructure efficiency.

-- Intermodal transport systems, including good access to roads, terminals and seaport channels ensure a high-quality transport infrastructure.
+- Intermodal transport systems, including good access to roads, terminals and seaport channels, are fundamental for a high-quality transport infrastructure.

-- A successful and powerful private sector is the leading factor in providing high quality logistics services.
+- A successful logistics industry is essential in providing high quality logistics services.

 - Resilience-improving policies and investments are necessary.